SapientSapiens/ml-zoomcamp-2024/notes/Midterm_Project_Notes.md

 ## Conclusion

 This project highlights how machine learning can be applied to solve real-world problems like reducing hospital no-shows.
-If you're interested in exploring the code and methodology, feel free to check out my **GitHub repository** for more details.
+If you're interested in exploring the code and methodology, feel free to check out my **GitHub repository : midtermproject-2024-mlz** for more details.